Yumitoya8569/ng-conditional-validator/README.md

 ```

 ### `thenAsync(asyncValidators)`
-if not pass condition, it will not run the given async validators
+if the condition isn't passed, it will not run the given async validators
 ```typescript
 buildDemo1() {
     const contactMe = CondValidator.when(query => query.selectValue('dontContactMe') === false);